scottishgovernment/resources.mygov.scot/_standard/business-continuity.markdown

 * Mygov.scot will implement technology and processes required to mitigate continuity threats to the service to an appropriate level based on the likelihood of the event and the value of the service
 * Mygov.scot will regularly test the threat event scenarios to ensure that effectiveness of business continuity planning
 * Mygov.scot must publish clear information regarding availability expectations for the service to enable service providers and potential service providers to make informed decisions regarding their usage of the service
-* Mygov.scot will provide advise and guidance in the areas of business continuity and disaster recovery for service providers and potential service providers when required
+* Mygov.scot will provide advice and guidance in the areas of business continuity and disaster recovery for service providers and potential service providers when required
 * Mygov.scot will review business continuity and disaster recovery plans for service providers prior to going live

 ### for service providers of mygov.scot services